-What is dating violence?
+What is Dating Violence?

 What is physical abuse?

-Some examples of physical abuse include:
+A few examples of physical abuse are:

 What is emotional abuse?